voteliquid/blog/_posts/2017-07-04-running-liquid-democracy-candidates.md

 --------

-If you’re interested in bringing liquid democracy to your district, add your name down here: [https://candidate-signup.liquid.vote](https://candidate-signup.liquid.vote).
+If you’re interested in bringing liquid democracy to your district, email [candidates@united.vote](mailto:candidates@united.vote).